 A Snapshot is a consistent, instantaneous copy of the Block Storage volume of your Database Instance at a certain point in time.
 They are designed to recover your data in case of failure or accidental alterations of the data by a user.
 They allow you to quickly create a new Instance from a previous state of your database, regardless of the size of the volume.
 Their limitation is that unlike Backups, Snapshots can only be stored in the same location as the original data.

 A point of connection to a database.
 The endpoint is associated with an IPv4 address and a port, and contains the information of whether the endpoint is read-write or not.

 A database engine is the software component that stores and retrieves your data from a database.
 Currently PostgreSQL version 9.6, 10, 11, 12 and 13 are available.
 MySQL is available in version 8.

-Is an option that allows you to create a secondary server, with an up-to-date replica of the database.
-If the primary server fails for any reason, the secondary can take over requests, reducing downtime.
+Is a Database Instance configuration that allows you to create a standby node, with an up-to-date replica of the database.
+If the main node fails for any reason, the standby can take over requests, reducing downtime.

 A Database Instance is made up of multiple (at least 1) dedicated compute nodes, and is running a single Database Engine.
 Exactly one database engine is running on each node.

 Logs can contain useful information for debugging or to know more about the behavior and activity of your databases.

 Compared to traditional database management, which requires customers to provision their infrastructure and resources to manage their databases, managed databases offer the user access to a Database Instance without setting up the hardware or configuring the software.

 A Read Replica is a live copy of a Database Instance that behaves like an Instance, but that only allows read-only connections.
 The replica mirrors the data of the primary Database node and any changes made are synchronized and reflected in the replica.